JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 The key benefit of using sealed classes comes into play when you use them in a [`when`](control-flow.md#when-expression) expression.
-If it's possible to verify that the statement covers all cases, you don't need to add an `else` clause to the statement.
+If it's possible to verify that the statement covers all cases, you don't need to add an `else` clause to the statement:
-However, this works only if you use `when` as an expression (using the result) and not as a statement:

 ```kotlin
 fun log(e: Error) = when(e) {